llvm/llvm-project/llvm/docs/UndefinedBehavior.rst

 immediate UB > poison > undef > freeze(poison) > concrete value.
 It is only valid to transform values from the left to the right (e.g., a poison value can be replaced with a concrete value, but not the other way around).

+Undef is now deprecated and should be used only to represent loads of uninitialized memory.